 Media Buying vs Media Planning

-- Media planning is a strategic process, while media buying is transactional.
+- Nature of Work: Media planning is strategic and analytical, while media buying is more transactional and operational.

 The Media Buying Process & Tips